jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-registries.md

 $ docker stop $(docker ps -q)  #on windows use: FOR /f "tokens=*" %i IN ('docker ps -q') DO docker stop %i
 $ docker system prune
 ```

+You can also login into the portal and remove the registry if you will not be using it in the future.